Cold Refuge

 Cold Refuge is the fourth feature-length documentary by Sundance-and-Emmy-Award-winning filmmaker Judy Irving (Dark Circle, The Wild Parrots of Telegraph Hill, Pelican Dreams), who has been a year-round San Francisco Bay swimmer since 1984.
 In 2015, in recognition of her theatrical film track record, she was elected to the Documentary Branch of the Academy of Motion Picture Arts and Sciences.

-The film had its theatrical premiere at the Roxie Theater on Sept.
-30th.
+The film had its theatrical premiere at the Roxie Theater in 2023 and streams on Amazon Prime in November 2024.
 Pelican Media, the production company, is a 501(c)(3) nonprofit organization.
 Cold Refuge was funded by individuals, foundations, and by several donor-advised funds.